julianschuler/keyboards/concavum/README.md

 #### Ordering the PCBs and complementary components
 After exporting, you will find two zip files in the `gerber` subfolder: One for the interface PCB and one for the generated matrix PCB.

 The two PCB types require different thicknesses: 0.6mm for the matrix PCB and 1.6mm for the interface PCB.
-Also, note that your PCB manufacturer has to support track widths and minimum clearances of 0.15mm each.
 You need at least 2 boards of each type (one type of board for each half).

+> **Note:** For the matrix PCB, your PCB manufacturer has to support track widths and minimum clearances of 0.15mm each.
+In the special case of keyboards with the maximum number of rows, tracks and minimum clearances of 0.13mm each have to be supported.

 ### Assembly
 First, insert the M3 nuts into their holders (you may need to remove a few keys if you have already assembled those during testing).